ironhack-labs/unit-testing-guided-example/README.md

 There should be two distinct forms of output.
 First, your terminal should display a list of the failed unit tests.
 Second, a file named `test-report.html` should be automatically generated at the root of the project.
 Opening this file will display the results of the unit tests in the browser.

-(If you get a message that reads "jest: command not found", you might have skipped the previous step where we installed dependencies using `npm install`.)
+(If you get a message that reads _"jest: command not found"_, you might have skipped the previous step where we installed dependencies using `npm install`.)

 ![Image of browser with failing test results](https://user-images.githubusercontent.com/7128083/114205765-90c30500-9952-11eb-85e5-dbb5bfd36028.png)

-Since we don't want to have to run these tests every time we make an addition or change to our solution, we can start them in a "watch" mode.
-That means that `jest` will be looking for changes in our code, and will re-run our automated tests with every change.
+Since we don't want to have to run these tests every time we make changes to our solution, we can start the test-runner in _"watch mode"_.
+That means that `jest` will be looking for changes in our code, and will re-run the automated tests every time you save a file.
 To run the test-runner in "watch mode", run the `npm run test:watch` command in your terminal.
-From now on, every time you save a file, your unit tests will be executed.

 To see the results of the unit tests being updated automatically in the browser window, you can use the VSCode extension ["Live Server"](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to open the `test-report.html` file.